Chris1320/ngrok-duckdns-sync/README.md

 ### I cannot connect to the redirection server!

 If you use **[PythonAnywhere](https://pythonanywhere.com/)** as your redirection server, try to change the port of the web app to `80`.
 If you are using a **different redirection server**, make sure that the redirection server is running and that you have set the correct port in the `config.conf` file.
 Otherwise, check the output of `tunnel.py` for any errors.

+### I cannot see any API key in the server logs of the redirection server!

+The API key is shown on the logs only once.
+If you want to see the API key again, you can open the `config.conf` file.
+It will be the value of `api_key`.
+If you want to reset the API key, remove the key/value pair in the configuration file.
+You can also set your own API key, but it is not advisable.